ferbcn/CryptoWeb/README.md

 ## Description
 - Website dedicated to cryptocurrency price data display using different free APIs (rate limits apply, use with care)
-- Mobile responsive website and graphical elements
+- Python Django backend using javascript, Bootstrap4 and CSS styling for a more or less mobile responsive user interface
 - DB driven user access and storage of user generated portfolio data

 ![screenshot](cryptox.png)
-## Features & Challenges
+## Features
-### Python Django backend
-  - User creation and identification
-  - Sqlite3 DB for user portfolio

 ### Crypto:
 - use of different APIs